 - Developing and adding new user stories based on changing customer needs

 - Reprioritizing user stories for the next sprint

 - Reevaluating story estimates based on new or updated information

-- Refining user stories that are too large or complicated for one sprint into smaller, more manageable ones
+- Splitting user stories that are too large or complicated for one sprint into smaller, more manageable ones

 Product backlog grooming sessions also allow product owners and managers a chance to align on priorities and strategic purposes for improved cross-functional team collaboration.

 Who runs backlog refinement sessions?

 Typically, backlog refinement sessions are facilitated by either the product owner or the product manager.
 But this isn’t always the case.
 Depending on the hierarchical structure of your organization, a product backlog grooming session may be conducted by a project manager, Scrum master, or another team member.